Nested resources

 $ rails g model ticket name description:text project:references

-part defines an integer
+The project:references part defines an integer column for the tickets

-table called project_id
+table called project_id.

 It also defines an index on this column so that lookups for the tickets for a specific project will be faster.
 The new migration for this model looks like this: